Warm Up with Easy Cardamom Ginger Chai, Soothing Indian Tea

 • Tea Mug(s)

-Add Erythritol straight into the simmering chai and give it a big stir to blend the sweetness and flavours.
+Expert Tip: Add the Sweetener straight into the simmering chai and give it a big stir to blend the sweetness and flavours.
 Alternatively, the sugar can be stirred into the chai after it has been strained and served in mugs.

 A serving of Indian tea in a cup

-• Ground Cardamom can be used in place of Cardamom pods.
+• Ground cardamom can be used as a substitute for cardamom pods.

-• Ground ginger can be used in place of fresh ginger root.
+• Ground ginger can be used as a substitute for fresh ginger root.

 Serving of Indian Tea